cswclui/katacoda-scenarios-1/mstran-005/step03.md

  ```
 ![Simple Query](mstran-005/assets/graphql-query-02.png)

-You're now ready to register to the message server that is internal to the GraphQL to receiver notifications when the status of a seat changes in the API.
-The formal term in GraphQL for regsiting with the message server is `subscribing`.
+You're now ready to register to the message server that is internal to the GraphQL API in order to receive notifications when the status of a seat changes in the API.
+The formal term in GraphQL for registering with the message server is `subscribing`.

 ### Subscribing to the Message Server

-**Step 3:** Click the `New Tab` tab at the top left of the GraphQL Playground menu bar and then enter the following gql code:
+**Step 3:** Click the new tab button (+) at the top left of the GraphQL Playground menu bar and then enter the following gql code:

 ```
 subscription onSeatReserved{